justinethier/husk-scheme/docs/Continuations.markdown

     continueEval :: Env -> LispVal -> LispVal -> IOThrowsError LispVal

 There are many versions of `continueEval`, depending upon the input pattern.
 We will briefly discuss each one in turn.
-The first one below accepts a higher-order Haskell function, which is just call into it directly:
+The first one below accepts a higher-order Haskell function, which is just called into it directly:

     continueEval _  (Continuation cEnv
                                  (Just (HaskellBody func funcArgs))